 - Trading without PI insurance

-Rates for this insurance typically range between .25% and 1.5% of fee income depending on the usual risk factors and market competition.
-But rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.
+Rates for Accountants PI insurance typically range between .3% and 1.5% of fee income, depending on the usual risk factors and market competition.
+Rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.

-You should also bear in mind that minimum premiums will apply which will vary between insurers.
-The minimum premium is the insurance companies starting point for insuring a risk and they can vary significantly for accountants.
-For example, a minimum premium for a firm could be £ 100 or £ 1,000 depending on the Insurer.
+You should also bear in mind that minimum premiums will also apply which can vary considerably between insurers.
+For example, a minimum premium for an accountant could be £ 100 or £ 1,000 depending on the insurer selected.
+The minimum premium is the insurance companies starting premium for insuring any risk.

 If you stop trading you may be required by your regulator to carry run-off insurance which is usually a multiple of the annual premium.